Djamel-Ali/line-follower-robot/README.md

 > **programs -> MainClass.java -> execute program.**

 ### - Phase 1 : Learning the colors

-(by default 3 measures per color to learn, but you can change this in the program PIDLineFollower.java by modifying the static variables concerned).
+(by default 4 measures per color to learn, but you can change this in the program ***MainClass.java*** by modifying the static variables concerned(***NB_OF_COLORS_TO_LEARN***)).

-As this program is a "border" follower between the line, and the background, the robot needs to learn 3 colors :
+As this program is a "frontier"(more precisely "right frontier") follower between the line, and the background, the robot needs to learn in total 4 colors :

 * The color of the line.
 * The color of the background.
 * The color of the border (50% on the line and 50% on the background).
+* The color of Start/Arrival line.

-We can also start by making it learn the background color and then the line color, but the border color must always be the last to be learned.
+We can also start by making it learn the background color and then the line color, but learning the colors of the "frontier" and the "Start/Finish" line should always be done last and in that order.

 ### - Phase 2 : Start following the line.